RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 ### Overtime and Comptime

-40 hours of work will be required.
-If any time over 40 hours is work, PTO will be accrued for that time.
+40 hours of work will be required, and any additional time will be accrued as PTO.
 If it is important to client delivery that additional time be spent, please ensure that we are aware so that the entire team can participate.
 Please report any client request for overtime, in writing, and in context, as additional fees may apply and additional steps may need to be taken to account for this time.
+In the event that an employee is given business mandated weekend work, the employee will be given a bonus compensation of $45.
+This inlcudes working any Saturday or Sunday, working during a scheduled company closure, or any necessary work done after 6 pm.

 ### Sick Time and Self Care